mushfiqur-anik/UDP-Client-Server-Application/README.md

-# UDP
+# UDP-Protocol

 ## Description of the problem
-In this assignment, you will re-implement the HTTP client and the HTTP remote file manager of Assignments #1 and #2 respectively using UDP protocol.
-In the previous assignments, you leverage TCP protocol for implementation to guarantee packet transmission over unreliable network links.
-Because you are going to use UDP protocol that does not guarantee the transfer, you need to insure reliability by implementing a specific instance of the Automatic-Repeat-Request (ARQ) protocol called: Selective Repeat ARQ / Selective Reject ARQ.
-Before starting on this Lab, we encourage you to review the programming samples and the associated course materials.
+In this project the HTTP client & HTTP server (remove file manager) of previous projects (Add link to the other projects) was implemented using UDP protocol.
+In the previous project TCP protocol was implemented to guarantee packet transmission over unreliable network links.
+In this project to make UDP protocol reliable to guarantee packet transmission, the Automatic-Repeat-Request Protocol known as Selective Repeat ARC / Selective Reject ARQ was used.

 ## File List
+- HttpServerApplication.java
+- UDPClient.java
+- UDPServer.java
+- Packet.java
+- router

 ## Built with